Corr Blimey serves to deliver news and reviews of theatre, cinema and events across Scotland, Northampton or wherever else invites us…

 Dominic Corr – Lead Editor

 Our lead critic, a point of contact and the unfortunate face of the site.
 Dominic has been writing freelance for several established and respected publications such as The Skinny, Edinburgh Festival Magazine, The Reviews Hub, In Their Own League and The Wee Review (back when it was TV Bomb!).
-After several years he has decided to start his own publication to cover two things: Strong Opinions and impartial delivery.
+After several years he decided to start his own publication to cover two things: solid opinions and impartial delivery.

 Dominic has reviewed all manner of productions from Ballet, Opera and Events to Animation, Puppetry and Exhibitions.
 In previous Festival Fringe years, he has been noted as a specialist writer for LGBTQI+, Children’s Theatre and Comedy.
 Dominic was shortlisted for the Allen Wright Award for journalists under 30 for the previous Festival Fringe year 2018.